-In the previous decade Contra Costa County experienced a notable increase in population - a trend which is projected to continue over the next five years.
-Thus, the Educational Master Plan 2020-2025 addresses the implications for the College of this anticipated growth over the next five years so that the College is positioned to successfully serve the future instructional, support, technological, and facilities of an increased number of students.
-However, not all programs will need to expand in order to serve an increased number of future students, as some programs have not yet reached their full capacity.
+In the previous decade, Contra Costa County experienced a notable increase in population - a trend which is projected to continue over the next five years.
+Thus, the Educational Master Plan 2020-2025 addresses the implications this anticipated growth over the next five years, so that the College is positioned to successfully serve the future instructional, support, technological, and facilities needs of an increased number of students.
+However, not all LMC programs will need to expand in order to serve an increased number of future students, as some programs have not yet reached their full capacity.
 Moreover, not all programs will grow at the same rate.
-Therefore, to help gauge and plan for future needs a growth rate for each instructional discipline will be determined based on an analysis of current data for that discipline (as per proposed benchmarks above), as well as other factors, such as labor market projections.
-So, ultimately, each instructional discipline, particularly in terms of Weekly Student Contact Hours (WSCH) is identified as growing at the same rate as the College, faster than the College, or slower than the College.
+Therefore, to help gauge and plan for future needs, a growth rate for each instructional discipline will be determined based on an analysis of current data for that discipline (as per proposed benchmarks above), as well as other factors, such as labor market projections.
+Ultimately, each instructional discipline, particularly in terms of Weekly Student Contact Hours (WSCH) is identified as growing at the same rate as the College, faster than the College, or slower than the College.

-An examination of fall-to-fall instructional program data for five previous academic years (i.e., 2014-2015 through 2018-2019) provides a composite representation of key enrollment and success trends by program.
-This data includes Census Enrollment, Fill Rates, FTES, FTES/FTEF, WSCH/FTEF, WSCH Growth, and Course Success Rates.
+An examination of Fall-to-Fall instructional program data for five previous academic years (i.e., 2014-15 through 2018-19) provides a composite representation of key enrollment and success trends by program.
+These data include Census Enrollment, Fill Rates, Full-Time Equivalent Students (FTES), FTES/FTEF (Full-Time Equivalent Faculty), WSCH/FTEF, WSCH Growth, and Course Success Rates.
 Full data sets are located in the Appendix (Internal Environmental Scan Profiles).